mahdiafzal/5-Practical-Examples-For-Learning-Vue.js/README.md

 An HTML template, the correct terminology for which is **view**.
 Here we chose what to display, add event listeners, and handle different usages for the model.

-**ViewModel**- a Vue instance that binds the model and view together, enabling them to communicate with each other.
+**ViewModel** - a Vue instance that binds the model and view together, enabling them to communicate with each other.

+**Vue.js** does a lot of the work for us and provides familiar, easy to remember syntax:

+simple JavaScript object for all the options

+`{{double brackets}}` for templating

+`v-something` inline attributes for adding functionality directly in the HTML.